ACM40960/project-diwa13/README.md

      - The potential features contributing to prediction of heart disease is achieved through a series of bar and scatter plots.
      - The multicollinearity problem is identified using correlation plot obtained using predefined method from pandas library.

-2. Model Implementation:
+**2. Model Implementation:**
-      - The second section of the code is to implement the model and compare the models based accuracy.
+      - The second section of the code is implementing the selected models and comparing the models based on accuracy.
    The aforementioned is achieved through a series of processes.
       - The train, test split is achieved through sklearn.model_selection import train_test_split.
-      - The models namely logistic,KNN, Randomforrest for fitting the data are achieved using python predefined library sklearn.
+      - The models namely logistic, KNN, and Randomforrest for fitting the data are achieved using python predefined library sklearn.
       - The DNN model is created with the help of tensorflow.

-3. Hyper Parameter Tuning:
+**3. Hyper Parameter Tuning:**
-      - The third section of the code is to do hyperparameter tuning
+      - The third section of the code is about hyperparameter tuning
-      - For DNN,The following packages are imported to perform hyper tuning. from tensorflow.keras.models import Sequential,from tensorflow.keras.layers import Dense, from TensorFlow.keras.wrappers.scikit_learn import KerasClassifier, from tensorflow.keras.optimizers import Adam.
+      - For DNN, The following packages are imported to perform hyper tuning. from tensorflow.keras.models import Sequential,from tensorflow.keras.layers import Dense, from TensorFlow.keras.wrappers.scikit_learn import KerasClassifier, from tensorflow.keras.optimizers import Adam.
       - For logistic and Random forest the hyperparameters are tuned using random search.
 This is made possible using the following predefined library from sklearn.model_selection import RandomizedSearchCV.
+      - Each optimised model's accuracy is computed and compared.

+**4. Evaluting our tuned machine learning classifier for the best model obtained beyond accuracy**
+      - The fourth section of code is about evaluating the best model obtained to evaluate beyond accuracy by cross validation.
+      - The confusion matrix is obtained using predefined function from sklearn.metrics library import confusion_matrix
+      - The precision,recall,f1 score is calculated using predefined functions imported from sklearn.metrics library import precision_score, recall_score, f1_score
+      - The roc curve and auc score are obtained from predefined sklearn.metrics library using roc_curve function.